 Hola is the masculine form while Holi is a feminine form.
-The word “HOLA” has been derived from halla meaning attack and hence Mohalla for the place of attack.
-Together the words “Hola Mohalla” stands for “mock fight”.
+The word “HOLA” has been derived from Halla meaning attack and hence Mohalla for the place of attack.
+Together with the words “Hola Mohalla” stand for “mock fight”.
 Unlike Holi, when people playfully sprinkle colored powders, dry or mixed in water, on each other the Guru made Hola Mahalla an occasion for the Sikhs to demonstrate their martial skills in simulated battles.

 Sikhs begin their Hola Mohalla celebrations with early morning prayers.
 At midday men and women of all castes and creeds gather to eat together at the guru ka langar (free community dining room) of the gurdwara (Sikh temple).